danielefrisanco/ptctest/README.md

 The logic for calculation of offers and delivery charge is not in this class

 # Explanation
-So if an offer or the delivery charge is changed the basket is not afected
+If an offer or the delivery charge is changed the basket does not get affected.

 Classes are small and the public interfaces are minimal

-The basket have dependencies that are passed in the initialize, so different baskets can be created with different set of offers and catalogues and delivery charges
+The basket have dependencies that are passed in the initialize, so different baskets can be created with different set of offers and catalogues and delivery charges.

-The offers are strategies that the basket uses, so you can create new offers and delivery rules to change the behaviour of the basket
+The offers are strategies that the basket uses, so you can create new offers and delivery rules to change the behaviour of the basket.

 # TEST